puja12-bit/puja12-bit/README.md

 ## Disclaimer, not a developer per say, but love experimenting how systems work end to end.

-Trying to figure the same by vibecode my own requirements, debugging them and checking if I have sales and marketing skill to make them lovable by u guys.
+## Trying to figure out the same by vibecoding my own requirements, debugging them and checking if I have sales and marketing skill to make them lovable by u guys😉

 **So far came up with bunch of ideas but even with vibecoding I couldn't exactly print the blueprint of my idea that was in my brain